ktaylor63/southeast/site/content/articles/longleaf-pine-for-georgians-voluntary-conservation-through-partnerships.md

 ---
 title: 'Longleaf pine for Georgians'
 subtitle: 'Voluntary conservation through partnerships'
+description: 'Longleaf pine trees once blanketed the landscape from southern Virginia to east Texas.
+They were majestic hallmarks of the Southeast.'
 author: 'Bill O’Brian, Writer-Editor for the National Wildlife Refuge System'
 date: '2017-08-22'
 type: feature